clauderic/react-tiny-virtual-list/README.md

 * **Supports fixed** or **variable** heights/widths
 * **Vertical** or **Horizontal** lists

-Check out the [demo](https://clauderic.github.io/react-tiny-virtual-list/) for some examples.
+Check out the [demo](https://clauderic.github.io/react-tiny-virtual-list/) for some examples, or take it for a test drive right away in [Code Sandbox](https://codesandbox.io/s/kymm7z9qr).

 Getting Started
 ---------------